Which school do you want to support?

 Bottom-up innovation in means

-At the same time, states have passed charter school laws to cultivate schools that are managed separately from the rest of the education system.
-One argument for this separation, as discussed further in Lesson 5.5, was for these schools to serve as “laboratories” to test and develop new approaches to achieving the standards.
+Top-down mandates for change are often resented, and they can be clumsy in implementation.
+In response, states have passed laws to limit top-down mandates and encourage bottom-up innovation.
+The most important examples are charter school laws, which allow schools to operate separately from school districts.
+One argument for this separation, as discussed in Lesson 5.5, is for these schools to serve as “laboratories” to test and develop new approaches to achieving the standards.

-The way public education works in California has been dominated by state-level policies for decades.
-The passage of Proposition 13 centralized budgetary power in Sacramento.
-In 2014, however, the state legislature passed the Local Control Funding Formula (LCFF), which shifted more budgetary power to school districts.
-This opened up the possibility for more “regular” schools to serve as “laboratories,” too.
-This was a big change, reversing the decades-long trend toward centralization.
+The way public education works in California was dominated by state-level policies for decades.
+The 1978 passage of Proposition 13 centralized budgetary power in Sacramento.
+In 2013, however, the state legislature passed the Local Control Funding Formula (LCFF), which shifted significant budgetary power to school districts.
+This opened up the possibility for traditional public schools to serve as laboratories, too.
+It was a big change, reversing the decades-long trend toward centralization.

 From dusty reports...
 The ideas behind LCFF were not new.
 Policy analysts and academics had advised for years that the system needed re-thinking, particularly in the area of education finance.
 One panel had declared that California’s education finance system was a mess, calling it a “crazy quilt” and comparing it to the Winchester Mystery House.

 ...to coordinated research...
 In the early 2000s, a coalition of philanthropic organizations decided that the road to change would need to be paved with persuasion, and that persuasion would require information.
-They jointly funded Getting Down to Facts, an extensive, coordinated research effort to document how the California education system actually worked.
-Philanthropists also supported the costs to convene a new advisory committee, the Governor's Committee on Education Excellence, charged with making policy recommendations based on the research.
+They jointly funded Getting Down to Facts, an extensive, coordinated research effort to document how California's education system actually worked.
+Philanthropists also supported the costs to convene a new, independent advisory committee, the Governor's Committee on Education Excellence, charged with making policy recommendations based on the research.
+This coordination created new conditions for many of the influential voices in the education community to sing from the same hymnal.

 ...To One Report, apparently DOA.
-The committee released its long-awaited report in 2008.
-It recommended a suite of changes, including significant increases in funding, to be implemented on the basis of student characteristics rather than on programs.
+The committee released its long-awaited report in 2007.
+It recommended a suite of changes to the educational system, including significant increases in funding, to be implemented on the basis of student characteristics rather than on programs.
 The recommendation for additional spending was dead on arrival; as if on cue, the Great Recession buried any chance of increases.

 Leadership...
 The proposal to base funding on students was well received, though most viewed it as idealistic and far-fetched, particularly in the context of falling state revenue.
 It was in this context that then-Governor Jerry Brown appointed Mike Kirst, a Stanford professor who had played a key role in the Getting Down to Facts project, to serve as President of the State Board of Education.

 ...and Timing...
-When the Governor placed a tax measure (proposition 30) on the ballot to provide sustaining funding for the state’s hard-hit budget, Kirst advised the Governor and legislative leaders that this infusion of money, though limited and temporary, might actually provide the right moment to fix the system.
+To sustain funding for the state’s hard-hit budget, Governor Brown decided to place a tax measure on the ballot (it became 2012 Proposition 30).
+Kirst advised the Governor and legislative leaders that this infusion of money, though limited and temporary, could actually serve as the right moment to fix the system.
 Like Mary Poppins with her spoonful of sugar, perhaps the tough medicine of LCFF could go down easier in bad conditions that might get better.
+(The political circumstances had changed, too — the election of 2012 was the first to take place in the context of California's top-two primary system.)

 It was not at all obvious that LCFF could be passed into law.
 How did that happen, and what can be learned from it?